By the AAEP

 10. Will a negative test for EP become mandatory for horses that travel (i.e. show, trail, etc.) just as a negative Coggins test?

-Currently, racetracks in 11 states have testing requirements for EP and that number will likely increase.
-Please consult with your State animal health office and/or the racetrack (or individual state racing commission office), show or other equine venue to confirm any EP testing or other health requirements.
-To find your State animal health official, please click here.
+Currently, racetracks in at least 9 states have testing requirements for EP and other events and venues have periodically required EP testing the past and may do so again.
+Please consult with your State animal health office, the racetrack (or individual state racing commission office), show or other equine venue to confirm any EP testing or other health requirements.
+To find your State animal health official, please click here (updated link:

-Testing policies may vary from state to state so be sure to check with your state veterinarian medical association for the policies affecting your area.
+Testing policies may vary from state to state so be sure to check with your state veterinarian for the policies affecting your area.

-Whenever transporting a horse interstate check the requirements for the State of destination regarding what tests and examinations are required.
-Your veterinarian will need to collect samples and examine your horse to meet any requirements so work closely with them and let them know well in advance your plans to move your horse so that all requirements can be completed in advance of your departure date.
+Whenever transporting a horse interstate, check the requirements for the State of destination regarding what tests and examinations are required.
+Your veterinarian will need to collect samples and examine your horse to meet any requirements.
+Work closely with your veterinarian and let them know well in advance your plans to move your horse so that all requirements can be completed in advance of your departure date.